Kotagi/swingtradev2/README.md

 ## ✅ Testing

-Run the integration tests (downloads + cleaning) on a small set of tickers:
+Run the integration tests (download + cleaning) on a small set of tickers:

 ```bash
 pytest